Saugeen–Maitland Hall: Fire: real and false

-Early in the morning of January 12, 1984 the residents of Saugeen received their biggest scare in the history of the building.
-A male student was playing with toilet paper and matches in room 212 when he soon lost control.
-The contents of the room were totally incinerated, and the rest of the floor was severely damaged.
+Early in the morning of January 12, 1984, a student was playing with toilet paper and matches in room 212 and accidentally started a fire.
+The contents of the room were incinerated and the rest of the floor was severely damaged.
 Six students were sent to hospital, including the man responsible, who had burns on his feet.

-A sophisticated fire alarm system was installed before the 1984-85 school year.
-The system proved to be overly sensitive, and over 50 false alarms happened throughout the year.

-This was followed years later by another major incident.
-In January 1991 a massive fire broke out in underground electrical wiring, between Saugeen and the other Glenmore residences.
+In January 1991 a large fire broke out in underground electrical wiring, between Saugeen and the other Glenmore residences.
 Twelve fire trucks responded, and 2,000 residents were evacuated.
 The fire knocked out power in many buildings on campus, including the residences, which also disabled the backup power and even the fire alarms.
 Nobody was hurt in the incident.

-This was followed by a rash of false alarms during the Christmas exam period in 1992.
-Five false alarms in one weekend caused students to wait out in the cold for more than two hours in the early morning, sending one resident to hospital with frostbite on her fingers and toes.
+A rash of false alarms took place during the Christmas exam period in 1992.
+Five false alarms were pulled in one weekend caused students to wait out in the cold for more than two hours in the early morning, sending one resident to hospital with frostbite on her fingers and toes.
 The administration remedied this problem in 1994 by spending $850,000 on a new alarm system more resistant to malicious triggering.